 than one year and shall be open to all members eighteen years of age '·

 and over.
-No new members will be admitted between 30th April and the AGM.

-Persons seeking admission as a member of any class of membership shall be proposed by an ordinary member and seconded by another and balloted for by the Executive Committee.
-The names and addresses of persons proposed as candidates for membership of the Club shall be displayed in a conspicuous place on the Club premises for at least one week before their election.

-At the discretion of the Executive Committee of the Club the foregoing procedure (Club Rule No 8) need NOT apply other than the election of Ordinary members.
+Members who have joined less than 6 months from the date of the AGM, shall NOT be entitled to a VOTE at the AGM.
+They are open to attending the meeting.

+The club reserves the right to refuse Membership for any class of Membership.
+If membership has been applied for, or registered online with or without payment, will be deemed accepted if NO communication of Refusal is provided within 14 days of receipt of the application.
+Decisions to refuse membership must be taken by a majority vote of the Executive committee.

+.

 The Executive Committee shall have the power to expel or suspend from the Club activities any member of the Club whose actions are, in the opinion of the Committee, prejudicial to the interests of the Club.